You contact the Agricultural Commissioner's office at (209) 233-6487.

 How do I become an IHSS Provider?

-There are steps in becoming an IHSS Provider.
+There are a few steps in becoming an IHSS Provider.
 The Public Authority website contains all the necessary information on how to become one.
-Please refer back to "How to become a provider" on the website or call Public Authority at (209)223-6781.
+Please go the the "Provider Enrollment" page on the website to enroll.
+If you do not have computer or smart phone at home we recommend going to a location that offers computer access such as your local library or Mother Load Job Training.

 How do I contact the proponents of the recall?